 Don’t Trout Yourself, You’re Salmon-Tastic

-Pat the room temperature salmon dry with paper towels then season both sides with Traditional Warriors Blend.
+Pat the room temperature salmon dry with paper towels then season both sides with Traditional Warriors Blend and let sit for 10 minutes.
+NOTE: Wet salmon steams while dry salmon creates a crust.

-Add the olive oil and butter to a skillet over medium-high heat. dd the fish.
-Add the salmon and cook for 3-4 minutes on each side or until it’s nicely browned.
-Be careful not to overcook – the salmon shouldn’t be cooked fully yet as it will finish in the sauce.
+Add the olive oil and butter to a skillet over medium-high heat.
+Add the salmon and cook for 3-4 minutes on each side pressing on the salmon to keep the skin flat.
+Be careful not to overcook.
+A bit under-cooked is great for this recipe as it will finish in the sauce.
 Remove the salmon from pan and set aside.

 Melt the butter in a shallow plan then cook the shallots for a couple of minutes, or until they just about start to take on color.
 Add in the garlic & lemon zest and cook for another 30 seconds or so.